Caramel Upside-down Cameo Apple Pie

-This gorgeous recipe takes apple pie to a whole new level, with only a simple extra step!
-I love the Cameo apples in this pie because of their perfect, sweet-tart balance but you can use your favorite organic baking apple or try a variety to mix it up!
+I love Cameo apples in this pie because of their perfect, sweet-tart balance but you can use your favorite baking apple, or try a variety to mix it up.

 - 4 tablespoons butter, softened Add to list